 Disposal of PCB involves a lot of environmental effect.
 PCB [7] is made from several different metal materials.
-One of those raw materials is called ferric chloride, which needs to be disposed of at a hazardous waste facility rather than throwing them at the trash can.
+One of those raw materials is called ferric chloride, which needs to be disposed of at a hazardous waste facility rather than throwing them inthe trash can.
 This chemical is dangerous for both the environment and human body.
 Recycling of PCB becomes essential to avoid those heavy metal flow into the environment without any treatments.
-Nowadays, the technologies used for recycling PCB composed of three branches, thermal processing, chemical processing, and physical processing.
+Nowadays, the technologies used for recycling PCB is composed of three branches, thermal processing, chemical processing, and physical processing.
 The thermal processing is using thermal recovering way to recover the metal out from the PCB.
 In this process, lots of waste air and industrial dust will be produced, such as dioxin and lead fume.
 Chemical recovering process needs to put PCB parts into acid to purify and recover metal from PCB.
 Tons of wastewater is produced.
-Those water is contaminated with waste acid, and various waste metallic ions.
+This water is contaminated with waste acid, and various waste metallic ions.
 The nonmetal materials will be carbonized because of the chemical action with acid.
 Those carbonized materials can’t be recycled or reused any more.
 The physical process includes disassembly of PCBs, shredding and smashing of PCBs, and separation of metal and nonmetal powder.
 During this process, noise pollution is mentionable.
 Those noises come from the equipment for shredding and smashing PCBs.
 The noise intensity is about 130 dB.
 Dust pollution and irritant odor also comes with physical process.
 All this recycling process is an improvement on just randomly disposing PCBs in the landfill or water.
-There are also further optimization on those process by incorporation of sound insulation and have treatment to wastewater before releasing them to water source.
+There are also further optimizations in this process by incorporation of sound insulation andtreatment of wastewater before releasing them to water source.

 For the process of recycle of the bottle dispenser and stepper motor, they both can be disassembles into smaller metal or nonmetal pieces.
 Sorted collection for these disassembled parts will be the best to recycling them.
-Recycling PVC [8] from the dispenser and the polyethylene terephthalate from the replaced liquor bottles took a more complex procedure.
-Instead throwing those plastic materials in the landfill or water source.
-Recycling and reuse plastic has furthest reduced the impact of the white pollution.
+Recycling PVC [8] from the dispenser and the polyethylene terephthalate from the replaced liquor bottles have a complex procedure.
+Instead of throwing those plastic materials in the landfill or water source.
+Recycling and reuse plastic has further reduced the impact of the white pollution.

 Ethical Challenges

-There are several ethical considers needed to be addressed to Barbot.
+There are several ethical considers needed to be addressed for Barbot.
 Ethical considerations is about the overall safety to users during usage.
-There several minor issues connected to safety needed to considered.
+There several minor issues about safety that need to be considered.
 Those issues include about regular usage, waterproofness, durability of Barbot, and limit usage for underage people.

 Regarding regular usage, the first thing to mention is that users shouldn’t shop the Barbot during the process by unplugging from the power source.
 This will cause unexpected issues.
-The best way to turn off the Barbot is to wait the Barbot finish its job and let the platform of the automatic slider return to its original position, then turn off the device by unplugging it from the power source.
+The best way to turn off the Barbot is to wait the Barbot to finish its job and let the platform of the automatic slider return to its original position, then turn off the device by unplugging it from the power source.
 Users shouldn’t send their order in a long distance in case it is out of the range of the Bluetooth module.
 Also, users should avoid some barriers, such as walls, while sending the order to Barbot within the range of Bluetooth module.
 Those barriers will affect the communication between the mobile phone and the Barbot.
 There will be a remainder placed in the user manual to advice users to use the Barbot properly.